All Episodes

 But I tend to agree with Jay.

-If if discrimination is wrong, and I think we all agree with that, is another kind of discrimination as a remedy, is that equally wrong?
+If discrimination is wrong, and I think we all agree with that, is another kind of discrimination as a remedy, is that equally wrong?

-Well, this is the eternal question, and John Roberts famously said the way to just stop discriminating on the basis of race is to stop discriminating on the basis of race.
+And John Roberts famously said the way to stop discriminating on the basis of race is to stop discriminating on the basis of race.

 You know, part of it is this kind of this enabling, I think, of the vestiges of Jim Crow.

-I mean, this is but except it's a long time ago.
+I mean, this is, but except it's a long time ago.

 So I think it needs to be more of an equal playing field now.